OUR PROJECTS

 Targeting Healthy Longevity

-The Targeting Healthy Longevity sessions (formerly the Targeting Metabesity Conferences) have brought together leading geroscientists, professionals in the field of aging, policymakers, legislators, regulators, academics, C-level business executives, healthcare providers, and most recently interested consumers in a salon-like atmosphere for the exchange of ideas and mutual education.
+The Targeting Healthy Longevity sessions (formerly the Targeting Metabesity Conferences) bring together leading geroscientists, policymakers, legislators, regulators, academics, C-level business executives, and healthcare providers in cross-disciplinary discussions and panels.
+These free, virtual sessions inform the wider public of recent developments in longevity research and innovation.

-To learn more about Targeting Healthy Longevity go to www.healthy-longevity.com.
+To learn more about Targeting Healthy Longevity, go to this page or to the THL website.

 Project Healthspan

-We are coordinating with the National Academy of Medicine, NIA, FDA, and other entities to educate law and policymakers, and the public on the benefits and necessity of extending healthy longevity for all.
+Project Healthspan advocates for federal legislation encouraging the creation of new interventions for increasing healthspan.
+We coordinate with other advocacy groups, including the Healthspan Action Coalition (HSAC), as well as institutions like the National Academy of Medicine, NIA, and FDA, to educate policymakers and the public on the benefits and necessity of extending healthy longevity for all.

 Project Endpoints